outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - identify any differences that could be errors (such as ambiguities or missing information) that can be resolved without violating a solution metric & apply difference-resolution methods to resolve those differences, merging these methods & their results as needed to fulfill such optimization as 'preserve the original system, avoiding excessive changes where possible'  and/or fulfilling problem-solving intents like 'avoid violating a solution metric'
+      - example: often an ambiguity may be resolved by applying filters or functions that leave one possibility, creating a requirement in that one possibility, and invaliding further application of functions to resolve the ambiguity as the requirement of the one possibility has been determined already
+      - this applies a general workflow of 'identifying structures that any problem can be formatted as, such as differences which are a core error structure' and specifically applies the value of structures likely to already exist or be adjacently derivable in relation to those structures such as difference-resolution methods like 'connecting a problem state with a solution state'

     - apply requirements to solution-finding methods (including interface queries, solution automation workflows, specific solution-finding methods, etc) by finding/deriving/building structures of the solution-finding methods
       - example: for a problem that can be identified as having a high probability of a complex solution given the simple solutions filtered out (by another workflow/query or by existing failed solution data), apply solution-finding methods that are complex and/or capable of storing/creating complex structures which are likelier to be relevant to the actual structures of the solution